 Employer Retaliation – How To Know If You Are A Victim

-Most of the time when you file a complaint about your employer, he’ll do all he can in order to take revenge.
-Most of the times these employers know that if they retaliate against you, they will face some consequences, therefore they will try to retaliate against you in a smart way in the sense that you will not have any evidence to prove retaliation.
-On the other hand, some employees know that their employer is retaliating against them but still they remain silent.
+Most of the time, when you file a complaint about your employer, he’ll do all he can to take revenge.
+Most of the time, these employers know that if they retaliate against you, they will face some consequences.
+Therefore they will try to retaliate against you smartly in the sense that you will not have any evidence to prove retaliation.
+On the other hand, some employees know that their employer is retaliating against them, but still, they remain silent.

 The moment you notice something negative happening on your job and benefits are affected after making a complaint, you know that your employer has retaliated against you.
-This is the time when you need to keep your eyes open.
-For instance, if you’re a player and your boss just removed you from the team immediately after complaining about sexual harassment, that should definitely be considered as discrimination even though he did not fire you from the job completely.
-Examples of retaliation are when your employer gives you a poor performance review and when it comes to salary raises, your employer offers a raise to everyone except you.
+It is time to keep your eyes open.
+For instance, if you’re a player and your boss just removed you from the team immediately after complaining about sexual harassment, that should be considered as discrimination even though he did not fire you from the job completely.
+Examples of retaliation are when your employer gives you a poor performance review and when it comes to salary raises, your employer offers an increase to everyone except you.

-Workplace Retaliation – What Do You Do When Your Employer Retaliate Against You?
+Workplace Retaliation – What Do You Do When Your Employer Retaliates Against You?

-If you start noticing some behaviors from your employer that makes it appear that he is retaliating against you for filing a complaint, the first thing to do is talk to a human resources representative or your supervisor to get an explanation as for the cause of the negative behavior.
-Since you know that you perform your duty just like everyone you should ask different questions to see if they can justify their reasons for the negative act.
+If you start noticing some behaviors from your employer that make it appear that he is retaliating against you for filing a complaint, the first thing to do is talk to a human resources representative or your supervisor to get an explanation as to the cause of the negative behavior.
+Since you know that you perform your duty just like everyone, you should ask different questions to see if they can justify their reasons for the harmful act.